 In a way, newsletters are like my morning paper.
 I read them when I get into work as a sort-of kickstart to the day (partially to make sure I didn’t miss anything incredibly important in the news world and partially to get my creative juices flowing).

 Along the same lines, magazines.
 They’re a new source of inspiration for me but I’m loving them! if you go into my room, you’ll see my favourite pages tacked to my inspiration board—my collection of the prettiest imagery or the most attention-grabbing stories and quotes.

 Is there anything more inspiring than walking through an art gallery or spending an afternoon in a museum?
 Looking at art sparks creative thinking and what could be more inspiring than looking at the work of artists, who are quite possibly more inspired than anyone out there?

 I’m 1000% prone to negative thinking and negative thought patterns.
 I wake up sometimes and, without reason, just have it in my mind that it’s not going to be a good day.
 Or, one small (not really) bad thing happens and my mind starts to spiral into “well if this tiny not-actually-bad thing happened, then all of these bad things will happen” thought pattern.

 When I start to notice this happening, I can [usually] stop it by thinking about or writing down what I am thankful for, thinking or saying my mantras or just noticing the good things around me.
 This doesn’t always go to plan, but when it does, I feel inspired, happy and at peace.

 Wandering has always been a part of my daily life and travels.
-On Friday, it took me over an hour to get home because I wandered from Times Square to Bryant Park, over to the UN and then up to my apartment.
-That walk left me feeling more inspired than I have in awhile.
+One Friday it took me over an hour to get home because I wandered from Times Square to Bryant Park, over to the UN and then up to my apartment.
+That walk left me feeling more inspired than I have in a while.
 Wandering, with or without my music playing or my camera out, is a failsafe way to leave me feeling creative, refreshed and inspired.